Psalms For Life

 Such wisdom, power, and love!

-Cynics sneer at God’s having made humans the center of so fantastic a universe.
-But however reasonable such cynicism seems, the biblical writers have always insisted on a counter-intuitive story.
+Cynics sneer at the idea that God made humans the center of so magnificent a universe.
+As reasonable as such cynicism may seem, David insists on a counterintuitive story.

 For the music director, on the gittith.
 A David psalm.